buckeye-cn/About/README.md

 OSU Chinese Hackers is an unofficial organization in the Ohio State University that gather Chinese students who are interested in computer science and technology.

-Our events include: weekly lectures, ACM-ICPC trainings, Hackathon team formation + preparation, and winter coding camps.
+Our events include: weekly lectures, ACM-ICPC training, Hackathon team formation + preparation, and winter coding camps.

 To join us, please [post an issue](https://github.com/buckeye-cn/About/issues/new?title=Please%20add%20me%20to%20the%20member%20list) in this repository or contact @hczhcz.